camunda/camunda-docs/versioned_docs/version-8.6/apis-tools/migration-manuals/migrate-to-zeebe-user-tasks.md

 import ZeebeTaskSelectionImg from '../tasklist-api-rest/assets/img/zeebe-user-task-selection.png';

 Camunda 8.5 introduced a new [user task](/components/modeler/bpmn/user-tasks/user-tasks.md) implementation type: Zeebe user tasks.

-Zeebe user tasks have several benefits, including:
+Zeebe user tasks have several benefits compared to job worked-based user tasks.
+It includes:

 - Running directly on the automation engine for high performance.
 - Removing dependencies and round trips to Tasklist.
-- A more powerful API that supports the full task lifecycle.
+- A powerful API that supports the full task lifecycle.

 In this guide, you will learn:

 - Under which circumstances and when you should migrate.
 - How to estimate the impact on a project.
-- The steps you need to take for a successful migration without interrupting your operations.
+- Steps you need to take for a successful migration without interrupting your operations.

 ## Decide on your migration path

 Zeebe user tasks require migration of the user tasks in both your diagrams and the task API.

 With this in mind, you can migrate at your own pace.
 If you should migrate now or later, and what is required to migrate depends on your current setup and future plans.

-Use the following decision helper questionnaire to figure out what's right for you:

-<FormViewer schema={ userTaskMigrationDecisionHelperForm } customStyles={{
-    border: "none",
-    padding: "0px",
-    maxWidth: "unset",
-    background: "transparent",
-    width: "calc(100% + 42px)",
-    marginLeft: "-28px"
-}} />

 ### Task type differences